 As a general rule, legal fees for estate planning are not tax-deductible.
-Estate planning expenses were tax-deductible, but are no longer tax-deductible.
-First, estate planning is the general term that encompasses the organization of a person's assets and property for distribution to beneficiaries in the event of death.
-It includes the creation of legal documents, such as trusts and wills, as well as the creation of directives such as a permanent power of attorney and vital wills.
+In the past, these expenses were eligible for deductions, but this is no longer the case.
+Estate planning is the process of organizing a person's assets and property for distribution to beneficiaries upon their death.
+This includes creating legal documents such as trusts and wills, as well as directives such as permanent power of attorney and vital wills.

-Even if your company's tax preparation costs may not be fully deductible, it's important to work with a professional CPA to prepare your tax returns.
-While everyone is required to file a tax return with the IRS each year, only between 0.1% and 0.2% of properties are valued high enough to be subject to inheritance tax when a person dies.
-On the other hand, self-employed people can deduct the cost of tax preparation fees, including tax software or working with a professional.
-With TurboTax, you can be sure that your taxes are done correctly, from simple to complex tax returns, no matter what your situation is.
+Even if estate planning costs are not deductible, it is still important to work with a professional CPA to prepare your tax returns.
+While everyone is required to file a tax return with the IRS each year, only a small percentage of properties are valued high enough to be subject to inheritance tax when a person dies.
+Self-employed individuals can deduct the cost of tax preparation fees, including tax software or working with a professional.
+With TurboTax, you can be sure that your taxes are done correctly, from simple to complex returns, no matter what your situation is.

-If the cost of tax preparation is a concern, you may be wondering if you can deduct the costs of preparing returns from taxes.
+If you are concerned about the cost of tax preparation, you may be wondering if you can deduct these expenses from your taxes.